LSC-30039 - Regeneration and Repair in the Nervous System

 The adult nervous system displays quite a remarkable ability to regenerate following degeneration or trauma.
 Furthermore, it has been extensively demonstrated that primary neuronal tissue/cells can be transplanted into the adult nervous system, and given an appropriate time period can integrate with the host tissue, ultimately restoring neurological function.

-You will explore regeneration and repair strategies across the peripheral and central (brain and spinal cord) nervous systems, and examine their application in an array of neurological disorders, including Parkinson's disease, Huntington's disease, Alzheimer's disease, spinal cord trauma and stroke.
+You will explore regeneration and repair strategies across the peripheral and central (brain and spinal cord) nervous systems, and examine their application in an array of neurological disorders.

-The module is mainly delivered through the release of short, pre-recorded videos which will be fully supported by live workshops and tutorials all delivered by tutors with active research in nervous system regeneration and repair.
-You will hear about their current research and get involved in debates on current regeneration topics.
+The module is mainly delivered through the release of asynchronous material (e.g. short, pre-recorded videos and/or directed reading) which will be fully supported by live workshops and tutorials all delivered by tutors with active research in nervous system regeneration and repair.
+You will hear about their current research and get involved in discussions on current regeneration topics.
 Additionally, thanks to the in-course assessments and associated workshops, you will explore and learn two important and essential skills in science: how to write a grant proposal and how to critically peer-review.

 Aims

-To provide an in-depth grounding in the mechanisms underlying regeneration and repair in the nervous system, covering the application of these mechanisms to a range of neurological disorders.
+To provide an in-depth grounding in the mechanisms underlying regeneration and repair in the nervous system, and how these can be manipulated by new technologies to improve repair.

 Intended Learning Outcomes

-evaluate and explain current bioengineering approaches used in repairing and regenerating the nervous system: 1,2,3
+discuss current bioengineering approaches used in repairing and regenerating the nervous system: prepare and critique research proposals in the area of neural regeneration: 1

 Study hours